-- 5.3 The assessment will determine whether the injury caused by the motor accident to which the claim relates is a soft tissue injury or a minor psychological or psychiatric injury. - This Part of the Motor Accident Guidelines does not apply when any injury, caused by the motor accident to which the claim relates, is not a soft tissue injury or minor psychological or psychiatric injury. - 5.5 Diagnostic imaging is not considered necessary to assess minor injury. - 5.6 The diagnosis of a minor injury should be performed based on clinical assessment. - 5.7 The assessment should be based on the evidence available and include all relevant findings derived from: - 5.7.1 a comprehensive accurate history, including pre-accident history and pre-existing conditions - 5.7.2 a review of all relevant records available at the assessment - 5.7.3 a comprehensive description of the injured person's current symptoms - 5.7.4 a careful and thorough physical and/or psychological examination, and - 5.7.5 diagnostic tests available at the assessment.
+- 5.3 The assessment will determine whether the injury caused by the motor accident to which the claim relates is a soft tissue injury or a minor psychological or psychiatric injury. - For accidents that occurred before 1 December 2017, the Permanent Impairment Guidelines 2007 apply, as amended or replaced from time to time, as published by the Authority. - 5.5 Diagnostic imaging is not considered necessary to assess minor injury.

+- A diagnosis for the purpose of a minor injury decision should be based on a clinical assessment by a medical practitioner or other suitably qualified person independent from the insurer. - 5.7 The assessment should be based on the evidence available and include all relevant findings derived from: - 5.7.1 a comprehensive accurate history, including pre-accident history and pre-existing conditions - 5.7.2 a review of all relevant records available at the assessment - 5.7.3 a comprehensive description of the injured person's current symptoms - 5.7.4 a careful and thorough physical and/or psychological examination, and - 5.7.5 diagnostic tests available at the assessment.
 Imaging findings that are used to support the assessment should correspond with symptoms and findings on examination.